Acid Eaters: Production

+Scott Hackwith, the frontman for the alternative rock band Dig, produced Acid Eaters.
+It was the first time the Ramones had worked with him.

 In his 2012 autobiography Commando, Johnny Ramone called the album "hit-and-miss," stating that many of the songs "were done with studio work, arrangements, and tricks, which was really different for us", and that the band "experimented to mixed success."
 He added that "we were getting all kinds of suggestions from everybody, and it was getting to be a pain in the ass.
 I mean, 'She's Not There' by the Zombies?"
 Johnny awarded the album a "B−" grade.
 Bassist C.J.
 Ramone gave the album a "D" grade, saying that it was done strictly for the money.

 The album features several guest singers on backing vocals, namely Pete Townshend on "Substitute," Sebastian Bach on "Out of Time" and Traci Lords on "Somebody to Love."
 According to Johnny Ramone, while he considered Townshend "one of the greats and one of my guitar heroes", Townshend was a half an hour late for his session, resulting in Johnny giving up and leaving the studio to watch a Yankee game.

 According to C.J.
 Ramone, Acid Eaters was only going to be an EP before manager Gary Kurfirst promised a bigger advance as well as a bigger cut if they made it a full release.

 Promotion

-The band promoted the album on the animated Cartoon Network talk show Space Ghost Coast to Coast, in the first season episode entitled "Bobcat".
+The band promoted the album on the animated Cartoon Network talk show Space Ghost Coast to Coast, in the first-season episode "Bobcat".